- It takes two: five steps to amplifying your M&E brand partnership

 Creating communities around your audience and clients can also be a great way to build brand loyalty, social engagement and awareness.
 Things like Facebook or LinkedIn groups, hashtags or even curated accounts of users’ work can open up dialogue between you and these individuals while cultivating a sense of family.
 This will turn your audience into ambassadors of your brand, who will in turn vouch for you and recommend your services in the future.

 Once upon a time…

 Unfortunately, there’s no silver bullet to achieving success on social media.
-But, by keeping these tactics front of mind, media and entertainment organisations can put themselves in the best position to reach the right audiences and optimise their social media activities.
+But, by keeping these tactics front of mind, media and entertainment organizations can put themselves in the best position to reach the right audiences and optimize their social media activities.